 Lighting fixtures and ventilation shafts should be secured in place to prevent their removal and use as weapons.
 The cells should be equipped with vandal-resistant furniture.

 It is extremely important that holding areas be soundproofed.
 Drains for sinks, toilets, and wash drains should be large enough so that they cannot be easily blocked up and cause flooding.

-Where separate central holding cells or court floor holding cells are provided for an adult male, juvenile male, adult female, or juvenile female, one of each type at each location should be accessible.
+Where separate central holding cells or court floor holding cells are provided for adult male, juvenile male, adult female, or juvenile female, one of each type at each location should be accessible.
 Where central-holding cells are provided, which are not separated by age or sex, at least one cell shall be accessible.
-Each accessible cell shall provide an accessible turning space, doors, toilets, lavatories, grab bars, drinking fountains.
+Each accessible cell shall provide an accessible turning space, doors, toilets, lavatories, grab bars, drinking fountain.
 An exception is allowed for doors operated only by security personnel.

 Visiting areas, where provided, shall be located on an accessible route and be accessible.
-Five percent, but not less than one, of fixed cubicles, shall be accessible on both the visitor and detainee sides.
+Five percent, but not less than one, of fixed cubicles shall be accessible on both the visitor and detainee sides.
 Where counters are provided, a portion at least 36 in (915 mm) in length shall be accessible on both the visitor and detainee sides.

 In-custody defendants and witnesses need to be separated from the public while maintaining their safety and constitutional rights.

 Prisoner detention facilities increase the efficiency of the courts by allowing in-custody persons to be located close to the courtroom at the scheduled time of appearance.
 All but the smallest courthouse should have a central holding area located on the ground floor or basement of the building that will service all courts within the building.
 It should be located immediately adjacent to the vehicular sally port.